 It primarily addresses the long and short wave asymmetries – highlighting some gists of what are commonly known, and of some that are not.
 The former is based on my dissertation and a manuscript I worked on.
 The latter on a method I have developed – and will be discussed for the example wave presented in earlier pieces (see Linear Waves and Nonlinear Waves).
 The purpose of the latter part, is to demonstrate the usefulness of Ursell Number (Fritz Joseph Ursell, 1923 – 2012) to characterize the degree of wave symmetry/asymmetry in quantitative numbers.
 The number (U = HL^2/d^3) integrates three easily determinable wave parameters – the height (H) and local length (L) of a wave at still water depth (d).
 They are based on some of my unpublished works – devoted in initiatives to search for better and simple analytical tools.
 As pointed out in earlier pieces, investigators credited to develop the foundational basics of nonlinear wave theories (see Ocean Waves; Transformation of Waves; Linear Waves; Nonlinear Waves; Spectral Waves; and Waves – Height, Period and Length) include: Stokes (British mathematician George Gabriel Stokes (1819 – 1903); Skjelbriea et al (1960); RG Dean (1965); Dalrymple (1974); and Chaplin (1980).

 Before going into the topic, perhaps a few words on my advanced research on the phenomena of waves are useful.
 In my Ph.
 D. Dissertation (The University of South Carolina 1992) and in the 1990 and 1994 Elsevier publications, the measured and modeled nonlinearity of tidal wave and the associated consequences on sediment transport and sedimentation were discussed for the coastal ocean (see my 1991 ASCE Coastal and Ocean Management Symposium paper) off the Ganges-Brahmaputra-Meghna (GBM) river mouth.
 The works were made possible – by the kind supports of NSF grants through Prof WS Moore and Prof SA Kuehl at the University of South Carolina.
 Other kind supports from committee members included: Prof B Kjerfve (coastal and estuarine hydrodynamics), Dr TW Kana (sediment and wave dynamics; the 1995 JCR publication).
 They are supplemented by unfailing additional kind supports of: WD Eysink and FG Koch of Delft Hydraulics (sediment transport and sedimentation), Prof A Nishat of BUET (Coastal Hydraulics and Bangladesh coast), and the Bangladesh Water Development Board.
+Capt Neinhuis, Romke van der Wal and Bart Peerbolte of Delft Hydraulics - the three unfailing friends who were the source of inspiration in the beginning of my career.
 An article posted later Coastal Ocean Currents off Rivermouths presents a synopsis of the 2nd Chapter of my Dissertation.

 A few words on a wave of unusual type – its scale covers the whole year of the annual hydrologic cycle.
 It is the seasonal river discharge, and is unusual because there is no reversal of flow – rather it has the wave-type: fall-rise-fall-rise water level stages.
 In the Bangladesh Reach of the Brahmaputra-Jamuna River, some 7 distinct stages can be identified from the flat low during the January-February dry period to the varying peaks in July-August wet season (my 1997 Water Nepal paper).
 As also discussed in the Environmental Controls and Functions of a River – observations in the Bangladesh Reach of the Ganges River (my 1995 IEB paper), indicated that the river flows can be characterized in terms of a Seasonality Index (this parameter defines the river regime and is very useful to distinguish the hydrologic characteristics of one river from another) – with a rather steeper slope during the rising phase than the falling period.
 The implication of such an asymmetry lies in the existence of the so-called hysteresis or incoherence in the relationship between river stage and discharge – and between the discharge and sediment transport.